 What does a White Gladiolus Flower Mean?

-White represents the attributes of sincerity and acts of pure goodness.
+White gladiolus flowers represent the attributes of sincerity and acts of pure goodness.
 Besides this, such flowers also send the meaning of sweet remembrance and blissful memories.

 What does a Red Gladiolus Blossom Symbolize?

-Red Sword Lilies are known as flowers for Gladiators who have fought with their lives.
+A red gladiolus flower is known as flowers for Gladiators who have fought with their lives.
 The red of these petals represents the blood spilled.
 Surprisingly, would you believe that these flowers also symbolize love at first sight?
-Well, they truly do!
+Well, they truly do and it also symbolizes one’s love and passion.

-Pink blossoms are usually associated with women and their notable charm.
-Pink Gladiolas are no different!
+The pink gladiolus flower meaning is usually associated with women and their notable charm.
+These pink flowers are no different!
 These flowers embody feminine beauty and grace.
-Aside from this, it also indicates one’s true admiration.
+Aside from this, it also indicates one’s true admiration and a mother’s love.

-Being armed and ready is what yellow Sword Lily flowers represent!
-Aside from such warrior traits, it also denotes morality and dignity.
+Being armed and ready is what yellow gladiolus flowers represent!
+Aside from such warrior traits, the yellow gladiolus flower meaning also denotes morality and dignity.

 What does an Orange Gladiolus Flower Symbolize?

-Purple gladiolus flower conveys the meaning of integrity and values.
+Purple gladiolus flowers convey the meaning of integrity and values.
 These flowers also portray a natural grace caught in between the middle of a garden.

 What does a Green Gladiolus Floret Represent?